-When operating in integrated mode with Pro/ENGINEER, MECHANICA is actually composed of two programs: Structure and Thermal.
-The first of these, Structure, is able to perform the following:
+When operating in integrated mode with Creo Parametric, Creo Simulate is able to perform the following structural analyses:

-- ♦ static stress analysis for linear materials - modal analysis (mode shapes and natural frequencies) - buckling analysis - fatigue analysis - ♦ stress analysis of composite materials - non-linear static stress analysis (hyperelastic materials and/or large deformations)
+- ♦ static stress analysis for linear materials - ♦ modal analysis (mode shapes and natural frequencies) - ♦ buckling analysis - ♦ fatigue analysis - ♦ stress analysis of composite materials - non-linear static stress analysis (hyperelastic materials and/or large deformations)

 and others.
 This tutorial will be concerned only with the first two of these analyses.
 The remaining types of problems are beyond the scope of an introductory manual.
+Once having finished these lessons, however, interested users should be able to take on the more complex models with more confidence.
+Creo can also perform the following thermal analyses:

-Once having finished this manual, however, interested users should not find the other topics too difficult.
-The second program (Thermal) is used for steady state and transient thermal analysis of problems involving conduction and convection.
-This program can pass information (computed temperature distributions) back to Structure in order to compute the associated thermal stresses.
-We will have a brief look at thermal analysis later in these lessons.
+steady state and transient analysis of problems involving conduction, convection, and radiation.

+The results of the thermal analysis (computed temperature distributions) can be used to compute the associated thermal stresses.
+We will have a brief look at thermal analyses later in these lessons.

-MECHANICA previously contained a third program, Motion, which was used for dynamic analysis of mechanisms.
-Some of the functionality of that program has been included within Wildfire itself (mechanism kinematics, with limited dynamic capability) with the appropriate license configuration (MDX - Mechanism Design Extension).
-Full dynamic simulation capabilities are available with Mechanism Design Dynamics (which requires appropriate licensing) which is also capable of passing information (dynamic loads) back to Structure in order to compute associated stresses.
-Due to space restraints, this tutorial will not cover any mechanism kinematics or dynamics.
+A previous incarnation (PTC's MECHANICA) contained a third program, Motion, which was used for dynamic analysis of mechanisms.
+Some of the functionality of that program has been included within Creo Parametric itself (mechanism kinematics, with limited dynamic capability) with the appropriate license configuration (MDX - Mechanism Design Extension).
+Full dynamic simulation capabilities are available with Mechanism Design Dynamics (which requires appropriate licensing) which is also capable of passing information (dynamic loads) back to Creo Simulate in order to compute associated stresses.
+This tutorial will not cover any mechanism kinematics or dynamics.

-MECHANICA offers much more than simply an FEA engine.
-We will see that MECHANICA is really a design tool since it will allow parametric studies as well as design optimization to be set up quite easily.
-Moreover, unlike many other commercial FEM programs where determining accuracy can be difficult or time consuming, MECHANICA will be able to compute results with some certainty as to the accuracy.
+Creo offers much more than simply an FEA engine.
+We will see that it is really an easily used but powerful design tool since it will allow parametric studies as well as design optimization to be set up quite easily.
+Moreover, unlike many other commercial FEM programs where determining accuracy can be difficult or time consuming, Creo Simulate will be able to compute results with some certainty as to the accuracy.

-As of Wildfire 4.0, MECHANICA can handle problems involving non-linearly elastic (hyperelastic) materials like rubber.
-MECHANICA does not yet have the ability to treat problems where the material is loaded beyond its elastic limit (ie plastic deformation) and therefore undergoes permanent, non-recoverable deformation.
+As mentioned above, Creo can handle problems involving non-linearly elastic (hyperelastic) materials like rubber.
 Problems involving very large geometric deflections (that is, geometric non-linearity) can also be treated, as long as the stresses remain within the linearly elastic range for the material.
+Creo does not yet have the ability to treat problems where the material is loaded beyond its elastic limit (ie plastic deformation) and therefore undergoes permanent, non-recoverable deformation.